Mintzmyer/ToolScripts/Automation/README.md

  This script is written to be light-weight and modifiable, rather than
      covering all or many of the use cases with fleshed out flag options
+### reviewChecklist.py

+ This program intends to leverage Gerrit's REST API to automatically
+     add inline comments to new commits

+ Specifically, SW's process improvement meetings are formalizing
+     a review guidelines document of best practices, gotchas, and coding standards to use in Gerrit's peer reviews.
+To better integrate this list into the workflow, I am hoping to auto- post the checklist as inline comments on the Commit Message which reviewers can then mark as 'Done'

+ Hopefully, this creates visibility for the rest of the team about
+     what items haven't been verified and helps utilize the Review Checklist into our workflow
 ### sedsdead.sh

  This script is intended to perform a recursive search and replace
      for files and directories, and/or file contents much like vim's (sed) %s/search/replace/gc for a single file